darrelmiller/api-manifest/draft-miller-api-manifest.md

 ## Request Info Object {#requestInfo}

-Each Request Info object contains a `uriTemplate` {{URITEMPLATE}} and a corresponding HTTP `method`.
+Each Request Info object MUST contain a `uriTemplate` {{URITEMPLATE}} and a corresponding HTTP `method`.
 The values are used to identify an operation defined in the API description referenced in the Api Dependency{{api-dependency}}.
 If the API Dependency{{api-dependency}} contains a `apiDeploymentBaseUrl` then uriTemplate values that resolve to a relative reference MUST be relative to the `apiDeploymentBaseUrl`.
 The `dataClassification` property is a list of URIs used to indicate privacy classifications of the data being transmitted via the HTTP request.

 ~~~ cddl